PawitKoch/oxhack2019/README.md

 ## Structure

-I did what most people recommend for the application's structure.
-Basically, everything is contained in the `app/` folder.
+Everything is contained in the `app/` folder.

 - There you have the classic `static/` and `templates/` folders.
 The `templates/` folder contains macros, error views and a common layout.
 - I added a `views/` folder to separate the user and the website logic, which could be extended to the the admin views.